 Historically, Trees outside Forests (TOF) in India have been planted along the roads, in parks and gardens, places of worships, in farms, in tea/ coffee estates.
 Such trees mainly grow on private or common lands and have remained an integral part of the cultural ethos and rural land use.
 TOF have contributed in meeting domestic needs and providing income to local people but has remained as invisible resource to land use agencies.
 The importance of TOF increased manifold in the last few decades, specially, after the launch of social forestry programmes in India since late 1970s.
-Trees outside forests have also been planted under MNREGA and watershed programmes etc. Now TOF has become the main source of industrial wood in the country.
+Now it has become the main source of industrial wood in the country.
 Trees outside the forests are also being recognized by policy-makers and planners an essential component of sustainable development and critical to food security.
 The Union Ministry of Agriculture has pronounced a national Agroforestry Policy in 2014 for the promotion of agroforestry in the India.